night-slayer18/profile-readme-stats/README.md

 ### `includeForks`

-Include forked repositories when calculating the stats (default: `false`)
+Include forked repositories when calculating the stats (default: `false`).
+When enabled, stats will include both your source repositories and your forks.

 ## Template Strings